HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 1. At the end of Launcher `Execute()` procedure, there is a call to `l.clientManager.CacheClient().CreateExecutionCache(ctx, task)` which stores a `Task` with a `cache_fingerprint`.
 Underneath, this uses the `TaskServiceClient.CreateTaskV1` api, meaning this is execution data stored in the Task database table.

-1. When the container driver runs, it will run:
+1. When the Container Driver runs, it will do the following:

 ```go
 if !opts.CacheDisabled {
     fingerPrint, cachedMLMDExecutionID, err := getFingerPrintsAndID(execution, &opts, cacheClient)